 The next time you are listening to someone, see what it feels like to commit to being present, to just listening, without offering interpretation or suggestions.
 See if you can simply be with their experience as it is, and feel empathy.

 It may feel like an awkward request, but if the other person can truly offer you this, it will be well worth the discomfort of asking.
 Notice how it feels to be heard and absorbed in this way.
-We need to relearn what helping really means, and what we actually need and want from each other—the presence that we truly crave.
+We need to relearn what helping really means, and what we actually need and want from each other—an attentive presence.
 Simultaneously, we need to be able to recognize and voice our real longing—to be known deeply, really listened to, and not “fixed.”

 This experience, at its core, is love.